 Distribution CHINA: Guangdong, Guangxi, southern Jiangxi

 USDA Hardiness Zone 9–10

 Conservation status Not evaluated

 This little-known tree from southern China is in cultivation in southwestern England, but as yet its potential as a tree or its long-term hardiness are unknown.
-Images of a young specimen growing at Bowringsleigh, Devon, by Nicola Manisty, show attractive glossy dark green leaves with a leathery texture and stiffly serrate margins, held on reddish-brown young twigs.
+Images of a young specimen growing in South Devon show attractive glossy dark green leaves with a leathery texture and stiffly serrate margins, held on reddish-brown young twigs.